China's ZTE says suppliers need to apply for U.S. export licence

 ZTE is among the largest companies that the Commerce Department has hit with a near-total export ban, according to public records.

-It is the No. 4 smartphone vendor in the United States, with a 7 percent market share, behind Apple Inc, Samsung Electronics Co and LG Electronics Inc, according to research firm IDC.
-It sells handset devices to three of the four largest U.S. mobile carriers: AT&T, T-Mobile US and Sprint Corp.
+It’s the No. 4 smartphone vendor in the United States, with a 7 percent market share, behind Apple Inc, Samsung Electronics Co and LG Electronics Inc, according to research firm IDC.
+It sells handset devices to three of the four largest U.S. mobile carriers - AT&T, T-Mobile US and Sprint Corp.

-Reporting by Donny Kwok; Editing by Anne Marie Roantree and Lincoln Feast